-299. Thesis (3) Prerequisites: An officially appointed thesis committee and advancement to candidacy.
+299. Thesis (3) VAAGMODAR JANEMAD HIT DOR ON COMPANY DESIGNATION Prerequisites: An officially appointed thesis committee and advancement to candidacy.
 Guidance in the preparation of a project or thesis for the master's degree.
-HOME ECONOMICS GENERAL INFORMATION The Department of Home Economics offers graduate work for the general secondary teaching credential with a teaching major or minor in home economics.
-A new home economics building with specialized equipment and a home management residence have greatly increased the facilities available for graduate study.
-SPECIFIC DEPARTMENTAL REQUIREMENTS FOR THE GENERAL SECONDARY CREDENTIAL Applicants for the general secondary credential with a teaching major in home economics must complete four units of Home Economics 200 or 298.
+HOME ECONOMICS GENERAL INFORMATION The Department of Home Economics offers graduate study for the general secondary teaching credential with a teaching major or minor in home economics.
+SPECIFIC REQUIREMENTS FOR THE GENERAL SECONDARY CREDENTIAL Applicants for the general secondary credential with a teaching major in home economics must complete four units of Home Economics 200 or 298.
 FACULTY Department Chairman: Helen L. Dorris General Secondary Credential and Graduate Adviser: Nona H. Cannon Associate Professors: Nona H. Cannon, Ed.D.; Norita N. Comin, M.A.; Helen L. Dorris, M.S.; Ruth A. Talboy, M.A.; Alice E. Thomas, M.A.
 Assistant Professor: Mary Martin, M.S.

 GRADUATE COURSES

 200. Seminar (3)

-Prerequisite: Home economics major or equivalent.
+Prerequisite: Home economics major.

 Seminars are offered in each of the following fields of home economics.
 None of the fields may be repeated for credit.

 A. Food and Nutrition

 B. Home Management and Family Economics

 C. Textiles and Clothing

 D. Home Economics Education and Organization

 E. Child Care and Development

-E. Marriage and Family Relationships

 F. Marriage and Family Relationships

-298. Special Study (1-6) 232 JANIMED BHT SQL STUDIES CONTROL OF STUDIES Prerequisite: Consent of staff; to be arranged with department chairman and Tank learnman to grow rise sales soon instructor.
+298. Special Study (1-6)

+Prerequisite: Consent of staff; to be arranged with department chairman and instructor.

 Individual study.
 Six units maximum credit.